| PURSE

 Yet

-another woman has been carrying a handbag around for years and
+another woman has been carrying a handbag around for

-on the surface."
+thousands of germs on the surface."

 Gerba

-found about half a million bacteria on the bottom of one woman's
+found about half a million bacteria on the bottom of

-large bag.
+one woman's large bag.

 Subways